-In 2019, Alta Planning & Design alongside multiple partners, including Trailnet, began producing the St. Louis County Action Plan for Walking and Biking.
+In 2019, Alta Planning & Design, alongside multiple partners including Trailnet, began to produce the St. Louis County Action Plan for Walking and Biking (SLCAP).

-The Action Plan will be a countywide plan that will provide a guide for improving walking and biking conditions throughout St. Louis County.
+The plan will guide improvements to walking and biking conditions throughout St. Louis County.
 It will also update the St. Louis County portion of the Gateway Bike Plan.
 The Action Plan will take a holistic approach to understanding the trends affecting transportation and mobility needs in St. Louis County.

 Trailnet’s Work on the Plan

-In order to fill in the gaps in traditional community engagement strategies, Trailnet and the SLCAP project team conducted an equity audit to identify and engage communities that have higher concentrations of populations with people of color, youth, senior citizens, limited English proficiency, and high population that rely on walking, biking, or public transit as primary modes of travel.
+To fill gaps in traditional community engagement strategies, Trailnet and the SLCAP project team conducted an equity audit to identify and engage with historically underrepresented communities.
+This meant reaching out to communities with more people of color, youth, senior citizens, those with limited English proficiency, and those who rely on walking, biking, or public transit as primary modes of travel.

-Based on these equity indicators (see maps of all equity indicators below), Trailnet staff conducted numerous additional outreach activities in these areas to ensure all audiences, especially diverse and underrepresented audiences were reached.
-Trailnet partnered with numerous St. Louis County Public Libraries, MetroMarket, Washington University, and Ferguson Farmer’s Market to conduct this outreach and increased the amount of survey responses and feedback to the general outreach for the SLCAP.
+Based on these equity indicators (see maps of all equity indicators below), Trailnet staff conducted outreach in corresponding areas to ensure all audiences (especially diverse and underrepresented audiences) were reached.
+Trailnet partnered with numerous St. Louis County Public Libraries, MetroMarket, Washington University, and the Ferguson Farmer’s Market to collect information representative of the entire county.

 Planning and Network Development

 Trailnet is supporting the SLCAP project team by helping to create SLCAP Bike and Pedestrian Network Maps, existing conditions analyses, prioritization/safety improvements to priority corridors, and other planning tasks.
 Review and analysis of existing conditions and polices will provide a basis for equity impacts, resource allocation methods, and best practices for directing resources toward solutions that address equity.